saadmk11/comment-webpage-screenshot/README.md

       - name: Capture Webpage Screenshot
         uses: saadmk11/comment-website-screenshot@main
         with:
-          # Optional, the action will create a new branch and upload the screenshots to that branch.
+          # Optional, the action will create a new branch and
+          # upload the screenshots to that branch.
           upload_to: github_branch  # Or, imgur
-          # Optional, the action will capture screenshots for all the changed html files on the pull request.
+          # Optional, the action will capture screenshots
+          # of all the changed html files on the pull request.
           capture_changed_html_files: yes  # Or, no
-          # Optional, the action will capture screenshots of the html files provided in this input.
+          # Optional, the action will capture screenshots
+          # of the html files provided in this input.
           # Comma seperated file paths are accepted
           capture_html_file_paths: "/pages/index.html, about.html"
-          # Optional, the action will capture screenshots of the URLs provided in this input.
+          # Optional, the action will capture screenshots
+          # of the URLs provided in this input.
-          # You can add URLs of your development server or run the server in the previous step
+          # You can add URLs of your development server or
+          # run the server in the previous step
           # and add that URL here (For Example: http://172.17.0.1:8000/).
           # Comma seperated URLs are accepted.
           capture_urls: "https://dev.example.com, https://dev.example.com/about.html"